extremenetworks/ipfabric-docs/docs/source/ztp/ztp_reference.rst

 To verify whether the ZTP and DAD process ran correctly, complete the following steps:

-1. Run the ``show vcs command`` on the switch to make sure the switch got a VCS ID, an RBridge ID, VCS mode, and a management IP address assigned.
+1. Run the ``show vcs command`` on the switch to make sure the switch has a VCS ID, an RBridge ID, VCS mode, and a management IP address assigned.

 2. Run the ``show dad status`` command to make sure the DAD and ZTP process ran.
 Look for the "DAD 1314" code.
-If there any other error codes, refer to the sections `Using DHCP Automatic Deployment` in the `Brocade Network OS Administration Guide` for more information about additional DAD codes.
+If there any other error codes, refer to the `Using DHCP Automatic Deployment` section in the `Brocade Network OS Administration Guide` for more information about additional DAD codes.

 3. Check the |bwc| server to see if the switch is registered and the BGP workflow completed